johnwcowan/r7rs-work/ContextsCowan.md

 `(functor-map `*c proc cobj*`)`

-Unwraps the objects from *cobj*, applies *proc* to each of them, rewraps them in the context *c*, and returns the result.
+Unwraps zero or more values from *cobj*, applies *proc* to each of them, rewraps the results in the context *c*, and returns the result.

 `(idiom-sequence `*c list*`)`

-Takes a list whose elements are objects in the pecified context, unwraps them, puts them in a list, and wraps the list in the context.
+Takes a list whose elements are objects in the specified context, unwraps them, puts them in another list, and wraps the list in the context.

 Since lists are idioms, this effectively swaps the order in which two idioms are applied, but the outer idiom must be "traversable", a notion not defined in this SRFI.
 Implementations may, however, extend the type of the second argument.
-For example, if a vector is supported, the result will be a vector in the context.
+For example, if a vector is supported as the second argument, the result will be a vector in the context.

 `(idiom-pure `*c obj*`)`